groaq/sales-analysis/README.md

 The sample sales dataset used in this project was sourced from the [Superstore Sales Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final).
 It contains transactional sales records including order details, product information, and customer data.

+## Project Structure

+- `analysis.py` — Python functions for data processing and analysis.
+- `notebooks/` — Jupyter notebooks showcasing the analyses and visualizations.
+- `data/` — Folder containing dataset used in the project
+- `requirements.txt` — List of Python packages needed to run the project.
+- `README.md` — This file, providing an overview of the project.

+Make sure to run the notebooks from the root directory so the imports and data paths work correctly.

 ## How to Use

 1. Clone the repository: